louisboilard/.config/README.md

 Basic bash configurations.
 In vi mode by default (defaults to insert mode on launch).

-Aliases in .bash_aliases (shared/mirrored in the fish config).
+Aliases in .bash_aliases (shared with the fish config, which sources it).

-Very standard except for the Rust specific exports. ls replaced by exa (exa needs to be installed).
+Very standard except for the Rust specific exports. ls is replaced by eza.

 ## Nvim